Laser Eye Surgery Malpractice

 Lastly, flap problems may occur due to laser eye surgery.
 Folding back or removing the flap during laser eye surgery can cause problems, like infections and tears, leading to the outer layer of the tissue growing back abnormally.
 This essentially can lead to more problems with vision, and increased pain.

 These risks that come along with laser eye surgery are typically more rare than simple risks like dry eyes, or itchy eyes.
 Regardless, they do happen, and they should be taken very seriously.
-If you or a loved one feels they were part of a laser eye surgery malpractice, contact Lombardi and Lombardi today for a consultation.
+If you or a loved one feels they were part of a laser eye surgery malpractice, contact Lombardi and Lombardi, P.A. today for a consultation.
 Their team of qualified attorneys may be able to help you make the claim you are looking for.